-- Use by all staff of the 'Assess, Plan, Do, Review cycle. - Regular observation of learning by SENco - Analysis of the attainment and achievement of pupils with SEND - Success rates in respect of My Plan targets - Scrutiny of teachers' planning and pupils' work - The views of parents and the pupils - Regular monitoring by the SEND governor - Maintenance of assessment records that illustrate progress over time - Regular meetings between SENco, Head teacher, class teachers and TAs.
+- Use by all staff of the 'Assess, Plan, Do, Review cycle. - Regular observation of learning by SENco - Analysis of the attainment and achievement of pupils with SEND - Success rates in respect of a pupil's My Plan targets - Scrutiny of teachers' planning and pupils' work - The views of parents and the pupils - Monitoring by the SEND governor twice each academic year - Maintenance of assessment records that illustrate progress over time - Regular meetings between SENco, Head teacher, class teachers and TAs.